-Students scoring 480 or above on the verbal and mathematics portions of the SAT will be eligible to begin college level coursework (ENG101 and MTH112/110).
+Students scoring 480 or above on the verbal and mathematics portions of the SAT will be eligible to begin college level coursework (ENG101 and MTH110/112).
 Students who score 21 or below on the mathematics portion of the ACT must take the Placement Test.
-Students who make a 22 on the mathematics portion of the ACT will begin in MTH112/110.
-Students who make a 24 on the mathematics portion of the ACT will begin in MTH112/110.
-Students who make a 24 on the student's degree curriculum.
+Students who make a 22 on the mathematics portion of the ACT will begin in MTH110/112.
+Students who make a 24 on the mathematics portion of the ACT will begin in MTH 113 or MTH125.
+These designations are subject to adjustment as required by the student's degree curriculum.